 OK, we’ll leave it there for now.
 There certainly are many other factors to consider when choosing the perfect host for your websites but, for us as an internet marketing company, these were the most important.
 Just in case you skipped over the article and came right down here for the conclusion, WP Engine comes out the clear winner over Rackspace Cloud Sites by a wide margin.

-Compared to almost any other hosting solution, Rackspace Cloud Sites is a great choice.
+Compared to almost any other hosting solution available as of May 2018, Rackspace Cloud Sites is a great choice.
 But up against WP Engine, which is a specialist managed WordPress hosting environment, there really is no comparison.

 Share this Post